yunielrc/ydf/README.md

 |                        # directory
-├── homecp/              # Copy all files to home directory ├── rootcp/              # Copy all files to root directory ├── homecat/             # Concatenate all files to the existing one in home ├── rootcat/             # Concatenate all files to the existing one in root ├── homecps/             # Evaluate variables in files and copy them to home ├── rootcps/             # Evaluate variables in files and copy them to roo ├── homecats/            # Evaluate variables in files and concatenate them to
+├── homecp/              # Copy all files to home directory ├── rootcp/              # Copy all files to root directory ├── homecat/             # Concatenate all files with those existing in home ├── rootcat/             # Concatenate all files with those existing in root ├── homecps/             # Evaluate variables in files and copy them to home ├── rootcps/             # Evaluate variables in files and copy them to root ├── homecats/            # Evaluate variables in files and concatenates them with
-|                        # the existing ones in home
+|                        # those existing in root
-├── rootcats/            # Evaluate variables in files and concatenate them to
+├── rootcats/            # Evaluate variables in files and concatenates them with
-|                        # the existing ones in root directory
+|                        # those existing in root
 ├── dconf.ini            # Load dconf settings
 └── postinstall          # Script executed after all instructions
 ```